 Ever since its founding, Yamaha Motor has amassed various technologies through its motorcycle development activities.
 Meanwhile, the Company has also conducted research and development of enginerelated technologies for automobiles.
 In 1967, the Company entered a development and manufacturing venture for the Toyota 2000GT sports car together with Toyota Motor Corporation (then known as Toyota Motor Co., Ltd.).
 This had the effect of spurring further collaborative work with automobile makers.
 In 1989, Yamaha Motor also started participating in Formula One, the world's premier car racing series.
 In these ways, the Company has been a perpetual agent of innovation in automobile engine technologies.

-Name of Company (Factory) Location Engine assembly Yamaha Motor Co., Ltd. (Iwata Main Factory) lwata, Shizuoka, Japan Engine processing Yamaha Motor Co., Ltd. (Fukuroi Factory) Fukuroi, Shizuoka, Japan Performance dampers Yamaha Motor Hydraulic System Co., Ltd. Morimachi, Shizuoka, Japan
+Name of company (Factory) Location

+Engine Yamaha Motor Co., Ltd. lwata,

+assembly (Iwata Main Factory) Shizuoka, Japan

+Engine Yamaha Motor Co., Ltd. Fukuroi,

+processing (Fukuroi Factory) Shizuoka, Japan

+Performance Yamaha Motor Hydraulic Morimachi,

+dampers System Co., Ltd. Shizuoka, Japan